-In early 19th century, Baltimore was America’s 3rd largest city in the United States.
-Even by 1960, only New York City, Chicago, Los Angeles, Philadelphia and Detroit had more residents.
+In the early 19th century, Baltimore was America’s 3rd largest city in the United States.
+Even by 1960, only New York City, Chicago, Los Angeles, Philadelphia, and Detroit had more residents than Baltimore.

-Despite many real life depictions in The Wire TV show, Baltimore is still an attractive place live, eat and play.
+Despite many real-life depictions in The Wire TV show, Baltimore is still an attractive place to live, eat and play.

 BWI-Thurgood Marshall Airport is the only U.S. airport having a dedicated hiker-biker trail.
 In operation since 1994, this 12.5-mile scenic trail encircles airport property and connects hikers, bicyclists, and joggers to community resources, public transportation, and area attractions.